 Justice, Inequality, and Health

-In the ten healthiest counties in the United States, white men have a life expectancy above 76.4 years.
-By contrast, in the ten least healthy counties, African-American men have a life expectancy of between 61 years (Philadelphia) and 57.9 years (District of Columbia) (Marmot 2001, 134).
-On the face of it, this inequality in the life expectancy for American men is seriously unjust.
-If one turns to the international context, inequalities in life expectancy of a similar magnitude can be observed even between the bottom countries and the global average: In 27 countries, both male and female life expectancy is 15 years or more below the global life expectancy of 67 years (combining males and females); and this average is itself 15 years below life expectancy in Japan, which has the highest national average of all.
+If one turns to the international context, inequalities in life expectancy of a similar magnitude can be observed even between the worst-off countries and the global average: In 2011, life expectancy in 19 countries was 15 years or more below the global life expectancy of 70 years; and this global average was itself 13 years below life expectancy in Japan and Switzerland, which had the highest national averages of all (WHO 2013, Table 1).

 To answer these questions, one has to examine two rather different literatures.
 On the one hand, there is an empirical literature concerning the underlying determinants of health and, on the other hand, there is a philosophical literature concerned with the ethics of population health.
 The former literature is considerably more extensive and developed than the latter.
 Even there, however, the answers on offer are hardly complete or fully established.